 What Is Growing University?

 Growing University (GU) is what we call the educational component of discipleship.
 However, Growing University is not solely about academia (in spite of the name).
 Growing “U” is more about growing you.
 The desire is to offer in-depth biblical teaching that produces life-change.
-GU challenges us to a deeper understanding of God’s Word through obedience.
+GU challenges us to a deeper understanding of God’s Word through personal application.

 What Is Discipleship?